Spriteware/hyperparameters-tuning-genetic-algorithm/README.md

     return fitness
 ```

 The accuracy is the most important component, this is why we set it as emphasized.
 Also, the goal is to make a distinction between a 0.97 and 0.98 of accuracy.
-Here's how we do, using the **squared root**:
+We can use the **squared root**:

 ```python